jayronsoares/one_hundred_sql/sql_query_best_practices.md

 **Differentiating TRUNCATE, DROP, and DELETE Operations in SQL**

 - **TRUNCATE**: Removes all rows from a table without altering its structure, offering faster performance compared to DELETE.
-- **TRUNCATE**: Example of truncating an "employees" table:
   ```sql
   TRUNCATE TABLE employees;
   ```

 - **DROP**: Erases a table entirely from the database, including all associated data, indexes, triggers, and constraints.
-- **DROP**: Example of dropping a table named "departments":

   ```sql
   DROP TABLE departments;
   ```

 - **DELETE**: Eliminates specific rows based on specified conditions, generating undo and redo logs.
-- **DELETE**: Example of deleting rows from an "orders" table based on a condition:

   ```sql
   DELETE FROM orders WHERE order_status = 'cancelled';
   ```